 The talk ran about an hour and the video will reportedly be available as one of Google's Tech Talks.

-Update (1/16/11): Original downloadable video versions of this talk from 2006 have been replaced by higher quality YouTube and audio-only versions as listed below (my thanks again to Google for providing me with the original video master for processing).
+Update (1/16/11): Original downloadable video versions of this talk from 2006 have been replaced by a higher quality YouTube version as listed below (my thanks again to Google for providing me with the original video master for processing).

 Please note that all of the opinions expressed in this talk of course are mine, and should naturally not be construed to represent the views of Google, Inc.